mariusmuntoiu/minikube-ansible-todo-app/README.md

 Let's break down the configuration files in this repository starting with the deployment files:

-Kubernetes Deployment for Todo Application
+Kubernetes Deployment for Todo Application:
 This document outlines the Kubernetes resources used to deploy a Todo Application and its supporting infrastructure.

 Overview